 As you can see, stress can be very serious.
 There is good news, however.
 There are things we can do to reduce or eliminate a great deal of the stress.
-Some of the more helpful methods to deal with stress include deep breathing, meditation, tai chi, yoga, contemplation strategies, and hypnosis.
-While these can be helpful, none of them, with the exception of hypnosis, is able to get to the root of the problem.
+Some of the more helpful methods to deal with stress include deep breathing, meditation, tai chi, yoga, contemplation strategies, and hypnosis, to really get to the root of the problem.
 CBD products have also been known to have a calming effect, so it may be worth looking at somewhere like CBD Queen, if this sort of product is legal where you are.

 When a stressful event occurs, the emotions start flying, and our deep seated issues, or “core beliefs,” are triggered.
 All kinds of destructive thoughts start to occur.
 For example, people start to tell themselves a host of negative messages such as: “I can never win,” “I’m not good enough,” “I am not valuable to anyone,” “They’ll find out I don’t know what I’m doing,” etc. These beliefs are not true, but because most of them are buried in our subconscious, we believe that they are true.